 2. Make the case for your organization.
 There are lots of social issues out there that need attention, but there are also lots of nonprofits.
 Why you, why here, why now?
 Also, be sure to avoid the pitfalls of some common grant proposal mistakes.

 4. Invite the foundation’s staff for a site visit or offer to make a presentation to their board and/or staff.
-Do something to get the name recognition that I think will help when the foundation is sifting through a huge pile of grant applications.
+Do something to get the name recognition that we think will help when the foundation is sifting through a huge pile of grant applications.

 The bottom line is: don’t rush the grant proposal process.
 Wait until your organization is poised to receive funding before you invest the massive amount of time (and sometimes money) that grant writing requires.
+Listening to this grant writing advice will help in the short and long term.

 Learn more about our grant writing services here.